Glorfingol/web/README.md

 In order to access to the backoffice you need to create backUser.json with a login and a password, store it on your server and declare the path in core.properties

 # Website management
-## Pages
-There is a menu where you can create a page with its body, its header and footer, its meta and open graph meta tags
-You can also decide if the page has to contain some blog entries
-Please not that the technology used for the templates is Thymeleaf (http://www.thymeleaf.org/doc/tutorials/2.1/thymeleafspring.html)
 ## Menu
 You can create a menu and any sub menu there and link it to a page
 ## Media